ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-build-a-pc.md

-# HOW TO BUILD A PC
+# How to Build a PC

 Last updated: 2021-09-08